Loading...

 And now it's time for our first task.

-And, remember, the afterword is an additional section which provides more insights or reflections after the main content.
+In this task, we're going to explore the afterward and remember the afterward is an additional section which provides more insights or reflections after the main content.

 This is written by Jeannie Baker and describes the reasons that she created the text and how she made the collage artwork.

-And then answer the following questions.
+Page 18 and then answer the following questions.

 What was Jeannie Baker's main idea for the text?
 How does it link to the title "Mirror?"
 Do you have any questions you would like to ask Jeannie Baker about how she created the artwork?
-So pause the video here, read the afterword, and answer these questions.
+So pause the video here, read the afterward, and answer these questions.

 Okay, it's great to be back with you.